Levrden/BLESync/README.md

-# BT tap tempo controller.
+# BLESync: a BT-LE tap tempo controller.
 This is a BPM to tap tempo controller with a twist: I can receive BPM values (encoded as MIDI CCs) via a Bluetooth LE connection.
 This allows to sync delays and other pedals with a tap tempo input with Ableton live (Requires a companion Max/MSP patch).

 It can also work standalone.
 You can use an encoder to manually enter the tempo in BPM.